About

 Earlier, he held management roles at T-Mobile and operating roles in nonprofit education.
 He holds a BA in English from the University of Maryland and is actively enrolled in a Master of Healthcare Administration program.
 The MHA is part of a deliberate pivot from technology project management into healthcare administration.

 He lives in Germantown, Maryland with his wife and four children.
-The collective grew out of a simple conviction: that small businesses, students, and the people who run them deserve the same level of operational discipline, design care, and project management practice that the largest organizations take for granted.
+The collective grew out of a simple idea: that small businesses, students, and the people who run them deserve the same level of operational discipline, design care, and project management practice that the largest organizations take for granted.

 vi.Geographic Scope Local and global